ashiishjn/MIT-MANIPAL-IT-LAB/README.md

 ##  5th Semester :

 Embedded Systems Lab (ES) : These programs are executed using Keil microVision4, NXP, LPC1768 in ARM Assembly Language and Embedded 'C'.

+DataBase System (DBS) : The programs for first two labs were executed using visual studio and thereafter the queries on oracle.

+Network Programming and Simulation (NPS) : The socket programming were executed on linux and the packet tracer were done using cisco packet tracer.